Argent77/A7-ImprovedArcher/README.md

 - -1 CON penalty.
 - May not wear any metal armor.
 - May only become Proficient (one slot) with melee weapons.
+- May not use the Charm Animal ability.
 ```

 #### Fighter kit: Marksman